jankampherbeek/EnigmaSuite/Enigma/documentation/Developers documentation Enigma Research - kopie.md

+### Icons

+All icons in Enigma are from the icon set by Google, used for Material Dsign.

+You can download the originals at https://fonts.google.com/icons

 ## Architecture

 The GUI is based on the MVC model.
 The view consists of the XAML and accompanying C# part.
 An additional ViewModel is added to the view.